tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 $ exit
 ```

-When you have finished training, you can tear down the cluster.
-(All Ray nodes will be removed.)
+When you have finished training, you can tear down the cluster as follows.
+(All Ray nodes will be deleted.)

 ```
 ray down ./azure_ray_config.yaml